elabftw/elabdoc/doc/manual.rst

 * Can import elabftw.zip archives (experiments or database items)
 * Can manage groups of users amongst the team (see below)
 * Can promote another user to Admin or give locking powers
+* Can archive users.
+Archiving users means disable login for that account, and lock all experiments.

 User groups
 ```````````